sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 ## Testing the telemetry message flow end-to-end using a basic Stream Analytics query

+Before we dive into the actual alert query, we first test the current device client -> IoT hub -> Stream Analytics -> Event hub flow.

 ### Test if the two inputs and one output are configured correctly

 The Azure portal offers the ability to test input and output connectivity.

+In the Azure portal, first navigate to either the Stream Analytics input or output page.
+Then switch.

-In the Azure portal, press the 'test' button per input and output to see if the setup is connected.
+Press the 'test' button per input and output to see if the setup is connected.

-This will result in a green checkmark if the setup is correct for an input or output.
+This will result in a green checkmark if the setup is correct per input and/or output.

 Both inputs and the output should be able to connect.

 ### Start the Stream Analytics job

-At this moment a sample job query is added to test the flow from an IoT hub to an Event hub with the stream analytics job in between.
-The reference data is not taken into account yet...
+Currently, a sample job query is added to test the flow from an IoT hub to an Event hub with the stream analytics job in between.

+*Note*: The reference data is not taken into account yet.

-We will add the actual query in the last steps.
+*Note*: We will add the actual query with the alert logic in the last steps of this flow.

 Navigate in the Azure portal to the stream analytics job.